fortran-lang/fortran-lang.org/CONTRIBUTING.md

 4. Push your modified branch to your fork
    - _e.g._ `git push --set-upstream origin fix-spelling-homepage`

-5. Create a pull request in the fortran-lang/fortran-lang.org from your modified fork branch
+5. Create a pull request in the fortran-lang/webpage from your modified fork branch
    - (See [github help: creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) )

-__Note: Before opening a pull request you must build your changes locally using Jekyll (see [README.md](README.md)) to verify that your changes build correctly and render as you expect.__
+__Note: Before opening a pull request you must build your changes locally using Sphinx (see [README.md](README.md)) to verify that your changes build correctly and render as you expect.__

 __Note: You can continue to push changes to your fork branch after you open a pull request  - the pull request will update accordingly__

 Your pull request will be reviewed by other members of the community who may request changes.
 GitHub provides an easy interface on its website to apply (or reject) any reviewer-suggested changes with a click of a button.
 This avoids having to manually copy suggestions to your local copy and push back again.
 If you use the "Commit suggestion" button, you will need to update the local copy on your computer using `git pull` if you intend to push more edits from your computer.

-Once your pull request is approved, usually by at least two other community members, it will be merged into the fortran-lang.org default branch by the maintainers at which point it will be published to the fortran-lang.org site.
+Once your pull request is approved, usually by at least two other community members, it will be merged into the webpage default branch by the maintainers at which point it will be published to the fortran-lang.org site.

 If required, the repository maintainers can build a public preview of your proposed changes which will be available to view at `fortran-lang.org/pr/<pr_id>/` where `<pr_id>` is the numeric identifier of your pull request.